 Of course, accidents can and will happen, even if we do our best to prevent them.
 That’s why safeguards like insurance are so critical to help cover medical and liability issues that may arise if your dog injures another person or animal on or off your property.
 Remember to review your liability coverage for your home or renters policy, as this is where the liability coverage would be found for a dog bite or something of the sort.

 Unexpected visits to the vet can be costly.
 Protecting your pet’s health is important and so is protecting your finances.
 Having safeguards in place like pet insurance and emergency savings can provide you peace of mind.”
 Scaturro says.

-Property and casualty insurance is provided by United Services Automobile Association and its affiliate property and casualty insurance companies and is available only to persons eligible for P&C group membership.
+Property and casualty insurance provided by United Services Automobile Association, and its affiliate property and casualty insurance companies is available only to persons eligible for P&C group membership.
 Each company has sole financial responsibility for its own products.

 Pet health insurance is administered by Embrace Pet Insurance Agency, LLC and underwritten by one of the licensed insurers of American Modern Insurance Group, Inc., including American Modern Home Insurance Company d/b/a in CA as American Modern Insurance Company (Lic.
 No 2222-8), and American Southern Home Insurance Company.
 Coverage is subject to policy terms, conditions, limitations, exclusions, underwriting, review and approval, and may not be available for all risks or in all states.
 Rates and discounts vary, are determined by many factors and are subject to change.
 Wellness rewards are offered as a supplementary benefit to the pet health insurance policy and are not an insurance product.
 Wellness rewards are offered and administered by Embrace Pet Insurance Agency in the United States. © 2020 American Modern Insurance Group, Inc.